 Practicality and packaging

-- The most practical, usable Subaru Outback ever
+- The most practical Outback ever

 - Passenger space grows, despite near-identical exterior dimensions compared to its predecessor

-Subaru has listened to the demands of Outback owners around the world, many of whom regularly stow items on top of their vehicles, either in a roof box or directly on the standard-fit roof rails.
-To make it easier to reach the roof, Subaru has introduced a new side-sill foot step on the rear sills.
-The wider step, which features a higher-grip surface, makes it easier for buyers to make full use of the car’s utility and load or unload items big and small from the roof.
+The car’s towing capacity has also increased by 100 kg to 1,800 kg (2.0-litre diesel manual and Lineartronic).
+For the petrol models the towing capacity is now 2,000 kg, whilst to make it easier to reach the roof, Subaru has introduced a new side-sill foot step on the rear sills.
+The wider step, which features a high-grip surface, makes it easier for buyers to make full use of the car’s standard roof rails.

 - Standard equipment includes navigation and 7.0-inch touchscreen infotainment